This is an automatically generated PDF version of the online resource lebanon.mom-gmr.org/en/ retrieved on 2024/10/07 at 04:14

 • Hezbollah (Al Nour, Al Manar): members of the board of the Lebanese Communication Group L.C.G SAL are all high-ranking Hezbollah officials, including two former Members of Parliament, Abdallah Kassir and Mohammad Haidar.

-• The Hariri Family (Radio Orient, Future TV, Al Mustaqbal, The Daily Star, and Annahar), led by Prime Minister Saad Hariri, president of the Future Movement.
+• The Hariri Family (Radio Orient, Future TV (discontinued), Al Mustaqbal (discontinued), The Daily Star (discontinued), and Annahar), led by Prime Minister Saad Hariri, president of the Future Movement.
 In these different outlets, additional shareholders are close allies of the family and/or belong to the same political party.
 The administrations of the outlets do not have links with the party structure but with the Hariri family directly.

-• Elias Bou Saab (Sawt El Mada) is an MP of the FPM and owns 99% of the radio’s shares.
+• Elias Bou Saab (Sawt El Mada) is an MP of the FPM and current Deputy Speaker of Parliament, and owns 99% of the radio’s shares.

 • The influence of FPM is reinforced through Tayyar.org, which is the official party website, however not officially registered as a separate company.

-• The Tuéni Family (Annahar): The family established Annahar and today holds 23% of the shares.
-The Tuéni family has been historically involved in Lebanese politics, and is also connected to current Education Minister Marwan Hamadé (affiliated to the Progressive Socialist Party), the brother-in-law of late Annahar CEO Ghassan Tuéni, who owns 0.15% of its shares.
+• The Tuéni Family (Annahar): The family established Annahar and today holds around 20% of the shares.
+The Tuéni family has been historically involved in Lebanese politics, and is also connected to current Education Minister Marwan Hamadé (affiliated to the Progressive Socialist Party), the brother-in-law of late Annahar CEO Ghassan Tuéni.

 • Michel Elias Murr Family (Al Joumhouria), which is also connected to the Tuéni family (Michel Elias Murr being the grandfather of current Annahar CEO Nayla Tuéni), and to the other branches of the Murr family (owning respectively MTV and El-Nashra).